Ali Asghar (footballer): Early life

 Asghar was born in 1950 in Lahore, Pakistan.
 He started playing football from an early age as a right winger from Al-Fatah Football Club of Lahore.
 Later, he also played for Sir Amin Academy in Karachi.
-Asghar received his initial coaching from his father, and later from national team coaches Mohammad Amin and Géza Kalocsay.
+Asghar received his initial coaching from his father, Ghulam Muhammad Jr., a former domestic-level footballer in Pakistan, as well as from Ghulam Muhammad Sr., a former Pakistan international footballer.

 Club career

-Asghar started his football career with National Football Championship departmental side WAPDA, and later became a part of the Pakistan Airlines football team, for which he was associated with the organisation for the rest of his life.
-In his first match for PIA, he scored 6 goals against his former club WAPDA, while in the 1975 National Football Championship held in Multan, Asghar scored 14 goals and was declared the top scorer for Pakistan Airlines, playing a crucial role to win the third club's title.
+Asghar was associated with departmental side WAPDA, and also represented National Football Championship selection Lahore Division.

+He later became a part of the Pakistan Airlines football team, for which he was associated with the organisation for the rest of his life.
+In his first match for PIA, he scored 6 goals against WAPDA, while in the 1975 National Football Championship held in Multan, Asghar scored 14 goals and was declared the top scorer for Pakistan Airlines, playing a crucial role to win the third club's title.
 He scored a goal against a Chinese team in 1975.
 On 9 March 1978, Asghar also played with Pakistan Airlines against the Berlin University football team from Germany at the KMC Stadium.